finalwebsites/subscription-tools/readme.txt

 == Description ==

 Email marketing is still one of the best ways to drive traffic to your website.
-You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using the widget.
+You can use this WordPress plugin to add a newsletter subscription form below your blog, right in your articles or on other places using the widget or shortcode.
 The Ajax technology takes care about that visitor doesn't have to leave your website while the form data gets submitted.

-The idea for this plugin came up because I created a new mailing list for my website.
+*To use this plugin, you need access to a Sendy application.
+You can host the application by your self or maybe you can het an account from someone else.*

-= Check the features: =
+= These are the features: =

-* Add the subscription form to any page or post by using a shortcode or just include your form for all blog posts
+* Add the subscription form to any page or post by using a shortcode or just include the form after every blog post
 * Add the form into your blog's sidebar using the widget
 * Use the MailMunch connector for a better integration between MailMunch and Sendy
 * Using nonces for simple form value validation
 * The visitor stays on your website while submitting the form data
-* You can change/translate all plugin text by using a localization tool (Loco Translate is a nice one)
+* You can change/translate all plugin text by using a localization tool (Loco Translate is our favorite)
 * The form HTML is compatible with the Bootstrap CSS framework (v3)
 * Optional: use the CSS style-sheet included with the plugin
 * Track succesfully submitted forms in Google Analytics and Clicky
-* The plugin includes JS and CSS files only if the form is present (there are different options to include them on those page where the code is necessary)
+* The plugin includes JS and CSS files only if the form is present (there are different options to include them only on those page where the code is necessary)
+* Unsubscribe page on your own website
+* Show the number of subscribers using a shortcode